chef-boneyard/chef-web-docs-2016/includes_chef_shell/includes_chef_shell.rst

 ..
 This file describes a command or a sub-command for Knife.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

 This is the stub for documentation about chef-shell.
-This used to be Chef.
+This used to be Shef.

 It has a resource/provider: breakpoint